MattEspinos/video_downloader/README.md

 # Video Downloader
-Video Downloader is a Python command-line application that allows you to download videos from YouTube and Instagram.
+Video Downloader is a Python command-line and GUI application that allows you to download videos from YouTube and Instagram.

 ## Prerequisites
 Before using Video Downloader, you need to have the following installed: